Crystal-SDS/acl-middleware/README.md

 Edit the `/etc/swift/proxy-server.conf` file in each Proxy Node, and perform the following changes:

 1. Add the Crystal ACL Middleware to the pipeline.
-This filter must be added between the between the `authtoken` and the `keystoneauth` middlewares.
+This filter must be added between the `authtoken` and the `keystoneauth` middlewares.

 ```ini